KrzysztofKmiecik/holistech/README.md

 # Holistech

-There is a business need to have systemic possibility to block fixture on production floor

 ## Bussines requirements
+There is a business need to have systemic possibility to block fixture on production floor.

+## Project requirements
 - [x] as a user with role TESTER/QUALITY/USER  I would like to log in to be able to block fixture in FIS
 - [x] as a user with role TESTER/QUALITY/USER I would like to have recorded fixture status change or name  in history log and email
 - [x] as a user with role TESTER/QUALITY/USER  I would like to see history log